31 comments

 My grandfather pointed at the back door and told me I had to tell Andre to leave now.
 I told him we wanted to watch the Knicks game together.
 He said no.

 I left through the back door and then me and Andre went back to his house and watched the Knicks game there.
 His brothers picked on me a little bit and his father was silent and brooding the whole time, sitting in his reclining chair drinking one can of beer after another, but I didn't really care.
 I always liked Andre's dog, a brindle pit bull named Bruce.
 He was playful and tough and I liked to fight with him.
-Plus, we got pizza from Magnotta's just down the street.
-Best pizzeria in the neighborhood, and the Knicks won by 14!
+(When me and Andre were walking Bruce together we could go wherever the fuck we wanted and no one would mess with us.
+Bruce was terrifying if he didn't know you.)
+Plus, we got pizza from Magnotta's just down the street that day.
+Best pizzeria in the neighborhood, and the Knicks beat the Pacers by 14 points!

 I am old enough now to know that my grandfather was wrong.